 The most popular forms of TCM are as follows:

-It involves placing cups at certain points on a person's skin.
+It involves placing cups at specific points on a person's skin.
 A practitioner creates suction in the cups, which pulls against a person's skin.
 People frequently cite cupping therapy as a form of pain relief.

 It’s a treatment that involves scraping a flat jade or rose quartz stone over the skin with upward strokes to relax stiff muscles and promote tissue drainage.